Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 <!-- insert body of document -->
 ## Introduction

 I've recently received several questions on Hydroxychloroquine (HCQ), largely because of the article published in Newsweek by Yale Epidemiologist Harvey A. Risch entitled "The Key to Defeating COVID-19 Already Exists.
-We Need to Start Using It | Opinion."
-This article circulated widely on social media, and really kicked up the dust on this conversation.
+We Need to Start Using It" This article circulated widely on social media, and really kicked up the dust on this conversation.

 ### In the Beginning